skynettx/raptor/README.md

    raptor.exe (under Windows) or raptor (under Linux)

 ### Configuration
+You can build or download [Raptor Setup](https://github.com/skynettx/raptorsetup.git) to create and edit the `SETUP.INI`, or edit it manually as follows.
 Rename the `SETUP(GRAVIS).INI` or `SETUP(ADLIB).INI` or the `SETUP(MIDI).INI` file to `SETUP.INI` in Raptor directory.
 To play with one of the following input devices set `Control=0` under the [Setup] section in the `SETUP.INI` file to:
 `Control=0` Keyboard